vmware-samples/tmc-migration-scripts/README.md

 ## Run the Scripts

+### In Manual way

 1. Export the necessary environment variables to set up connection context of SaaS.

     ```shell
     export TANZU_API_TOKEN=<CSP-TOKEN>